AntoniaVincenza/antoniavincenza.github.io/content/projects/case-studies/_index.md

 ### Background
-Die Genneper Hoeve ist ein biodynamischer Betrieb mit rund 100 Milchkühen in Eindhoven.
+Genneper Hoeve is a biodynamic farm with around 100 dairy cows in Eindhoven.

 ### Material Experiments
-Für die Materialexperimente dieser Studie stellte der Betrieb zur Verfügung:
-- **Tonreichen Boden** - ausgegraben beim Bau ihres neuen Proeflokaal
+For the material experiments in this study, the farm provided:
+- **Clay-rich soil** - excavated during the construction of their new proeflokaal
+- **Sand-rich soil** - also escavated during the construction of the proeflokaal
-- **Kompakten Kuhmist** - gelagert in Haufen im Freien
+- **Compact cow dung** - stored in piles outdoors
-- **Kuhmist-Gülle** - gelagert im Keller des Kuhstalls
+- **Cow dung slurry** - stored in the basement of the cowshed

 ### Contact
 Age Opdam, 2024

-## Award Recognition

-**Winner of Kazerne Design Award 2025**

-Das Projekt zur Nutzung von Kuhmist als nachhaltiges Baumaterial wurde mit dem Kazerne Design Award 2025 ausgezeichnet.

 ## Research Methodology

-Die Experimente konzentrierten sich auf:
-1. **Materialsammlung** von lokalen Betrieben
-2. **Kompositionstest** verschiedener Mischungen
+The experiments focused on:
+1. **Material collection** from local sources
+2. **Composition testing** of various mixtures
-3. **Wasserwiderstandstests**
+3. **Water resistance tests**
-4. **Festigkeitsprüfungen**
+4. **Strength tests**
-5. **Nachhaltigkeitsanalysen**
+5. **Sustainability analyses**

 ## Documentation

-Alle Experimente wurden systematisch dokumentiert mit:
+All experiments were systematically documented with:
-- Fotografischer Dokumentation
+- Photographic documentation
-- Materialanalysen
+- Material analyses
-- Leistungstests
+- Performance tests
-- Umweltauswirkungsberechnung
+- Environmental impact calculations

-*Fotografie: Theodor Winter*
+*Photography: Theodor Winter*